SNOMED-Documents/snomed-editorial-guide/punctuation-and-symbols.md

   *     * _FD &C Yellow #2_ should be _FD and C Yellow Number Two_

 The characters &, %, and # are permitted in preferred terms or synonyms.

+The characters @ and $ are not used in any descriptions.